 Think about it, booking into a hotel often requires you to leave your name, address, date of birth, and credit card details.
 These few pieces of information are more than enough to steal your identity.
 Hackers could start a line of credit, and access many of your vital services.
 You can often only hope your chosen hotel network handles your information as well as your bank does.

-Secure Your Business With Smarter Thinking
+Protecting Your Customers with Smarter Thinking

 There is no way to change the cybersecurity practices of your favorite hotel, but you can improve the security of your business.